-Figure 2: Format Shape option within the right-click contextual menu
+Figure 2: Format Shape option within the right-click context menu

-- This brings up the Format Shape dialog box, as shown in Figure 3, below.
-Make sure you select the Fill option (highlighted in red within Figure 3) on the sidebar.
-On the right side of Format Shape dialog box select the Solid tab, as shown highlighted in blue within Figure 3.
+- This brings up the Format Shape Task Pane, as shown in Figure 3, below.
+Make sure you select the Shape Options tab (highlighted in red within Figure 3).
+Within the Shape Options section, select the Fill & Line button (highlighted in blue within Figure 3) and then select the Fill option, shown highlighted in green within Figure 3.

-- Now, click the Color button (highlighted in red within Figure 4) to bring up the Color drop-down menu, as shown in Figure 4.
-Within the Color drop-down menu, select the More Colors option (highlighted in blue within Figure 4).
+- With the Solid fill radio button (highlighted in red within Figure 4) selected, click the Color button (highlighted in blue within Figure 4) to bring up the Color drop-down menu, as shown in Figure 4.
+Within the Color drop-down menu, select the More Colors option (highlighted in green within Figure 4).

 Figure 4: More Colors option

-- In Figure 9, below you can see the RGB Sliders activated within the Mac OS X Color picker.
-Now, change the RGB values to match the RGB values for the color Cyan, that you saw previously on this page.
-In Figure 9 you can see the changed RGB values (highlighted in red).
+- Change the RGB values to match the RGB values for the color Teal, that you saw within a table previously on this page.
+In Figure 6 you can see the Colors dialog box with changed RGB values (highlighted in red).
 Then, click the OK button.